riboflavin/website-1/docs/realm/config/reunite.md

 ---

-- projectUrl
-- string
-- Specifies the URL of your project in Reunite.
-  Used for the remote scorecard feature.
-  Must be a valid HTTPS URL with the format: `https://app.cloud.redocly.com/org/{orgSlug}/project/{projectSlug}`.
-  When you specify `projectUrl`, you can omit [residency](./residency.md) configuration, as the project URL already contains the residency information.

----

 - jobs
 - [[Jobs object](#jobs-object)]
 - Defines jobs based on Arazzo Descriptions in your project that can be used to monitor the performance of your APIs by referencing OpenAPI Descriptions in your project.